cosmoscout/cosmoscout-vr/plugins/csp-guided-tour/README.md

 SPDX-License-Identifier: CC-BY-4.0
  -->

-# Custom Web UI for CosmoScout VR
+# GUIDED TOUR for CosmoScout VR

 A CosmoScout VR plugin which allows adding custom HTML-based UI elements as sidebar-tabs, as floating windows or into free space.